347S24/347-final-project-campusq/README.md

 ## The Team

 Mostly just to make sure you each have access and can pull and push to the repo, add your name here:
-1. IName
-1. MeName
+1. Wynn Ames
-1. MeName
+1. Thomas Brickhouse
-1. MineName
+1. Shelsey Vega

 ## Scaffolding